T0mmykn1fe/iPadMeetingRoomMagic/README.markdown

 ### Step 3: Config (conf.js)

 Next edit conf.js with any custom configuration.
 You'll definitely want to change {{appDomain}} to your Google Apps domain.
-You can play wiht the other settings too, but they'll generally work as-is.
+You can play with the other settings too, but they'll generally work as-is.

 ### Step 4: Displays